 West Sussex foodie favourite Gravetye Manor has been welcoming a small number of day visitors since the start of June with its luxury hampers to be enjoyed in its stunning grounds and once the hotel has reopened it will be a firm favourite with its long-time fans and newcomers alike.
 With award-winning gardens surrounded by miles of open countryside and woodlands, Gravetye is a bubble of luxury, relaxation and fine-dining: no spa here but you won’t miss one as you sit in the sunshine soaking up great food to match the great views.

 Leaving the picture-perfect Cotswolds village of Castle Combe won’t be a hardship as you drive into the grounds of The Manor House, a classic country house hotel.
-This five-star 14th century hotel, part of Exclusive Hotels, plans to reopen on 9th July and has a Championship golf course, Michelin-starred restaurant and all the open air you could want.
+This five-star 14th century hotel, part of Exclusive Hotels has a Championship golf course, Michelin-starred restaurant and all the open air you could want.
 G&Ts on the lawn anyone?

 Its superb location right on the south coast by Torquay (Babbacombe Bay to be exact) will make Cary Arms hotel and spa a must-visit destination after lockdown with its private beach cottages the perfect luxury bolthole for relaxing in splendid isolation.
 After a bracing coastal walk with superb views you can replenish your energy with some great locally-sourced food and drink in its excellent restaurant (you’ll never tire of the views).